eamaster/quakeweather/SECURITY.md

   - Set in `.env` file or build environment
   - Injected at build time via Vite

-#### Backend (Runtime)
+#### Backend (Runtime - Pages Functions)
 - **OPENWEATHER_API_KEY**: OpenWeather API key (required)
   - Get from: https://openweathermap.org/api
-  - Set in Cloudflare Pages/Workers environment variables
+  - Set in Cloudflare Pages environment variables (Settings → Environment Variables)
   - Or in `.dev.vars` for local development

 - **COHERE_API_KEY**: Cohere API key (optional, for AI explanations)
   - Get from: https://cohere.com/
-  - Set in Cloudflare Workers secrets
+  - Set in Cloudflare Pages environment variables (Settings → Environment Variables)
   - Or in `.dev.vars` for local development

 ### 🚨 If You Discover a Secret in the Repository